bbfriend/XH_Emoji-CMSimple-Plugins/README.md

 ## Installation
 The installation is done as with many other CMSimple_XH plugins.
 See the  CMSimple_XH wiki for further details.
 1.Backup the data on your server.
 2.Unzip the distribution on your computer.
 3.Upload the whole directory to your server into the CMSimple_XH directory.
-◦plugins /xh_emoji ----->  plugins/xh_emoji
+◦plugins /xh_emoji &rarr;&rarr;&rarr;&rarr;  plugins/xh_emoji
-◦plugins/tinymce4 ----->   plugins/tinymce4
+◦plugins/tinymce4 &rarr;&rarr;&rarr;&rarr;   plugins/tinymce4
-◦userfile/emoji       --- >   userfile/emoji
+◦userfile/emoji       &rarr;&rarr;&rarr;   userfile/emoji
 4.Set write permissions for the plugins/xh_emoji's
- config/, css/ und languages/.
+ config/,  languages/.